 It’s not surprising that the first Lakewood trustees seized on the “garden” or “rural” cemetery concept.
-Among that group were Charles Loring, known as “Father of Minneapolis Parks” and Richard Mendenhall, a florist, botanist who built a large greenhouse where he conducted botanical experiments and cultivated a multitude of flowers and plants.
-Both men were instrumental in shaping the natural landscape of Lakewood Cemetery, as was A. B. Barton, the cemetery’s first superintendent.
+Among that group were florists, botanists, and advocates for parks and green spaces.
+They were instrumental in shaping the natural landscape of Lakewood, as was A. B. Barton, the cemetery’s first superintendent.

 Early Rural Cemeteries

 Opened in 1804 on the outskirts of Paris, the famous Père-Lachaise cemetery was an early model, with its many trees and winding paths.
 The garden cemetery plan took root in America in 1831 with Mount Auburn in Cambridge, Mass., outside Boston.
 Fourteen years later, Spring Grove Cemetery, outside Cincinnati, was created.
 It was carefully designed to have open spaces and a variety of trees, shrubs and gardens.
 In 1871, when Lakewood was founded, Spring Grove became its model and in 1872 the founders began developing the botanical landscape that exists today.

 Front gates at Spring Grove Cemetery, established in 1845 in Cincinnati, Ohio, a model for the design of Lakewood.
 Source: Spring Grove Cemetery